lucasortizny/spring-core-practice/myversion/src/main/spring-notes/notes-5.md

 - The **return type** can have any return type BUT you will not be able to capture the value of it.
 So just use "void".
 - The method name can be any name.
 - The method cannot have any arguments.
 It should be no-arg.

+## Important Note about Prototype Beans

+The beans that have the scope of ``prototype`` are constantly made differently and never return the same shared instance in memory.
+This scope also calls the initialization methods but **NEVER** calls the destroy method.
+This is because after creating the object, it does not take note of any other aspect of the object after it and so **MAKE SURE TO CLEAN UP THE RESOURCES USED SINCE SPRING WON'T BE ABLE TO WITH THIS SCOPE**.
+Every other scope can have both ``init-methods`` and ``destroy-methods`` called by Spring.

+This aspect applies to both XML configurations and Annotation based configurations so be wary of the prototype scope's distinctive features.
+If you need to see the prototype object utilize the destroy method, custom coding is done and an example can be found [here](https://drive.google.com/open?id=1262cK04FYe7x3blpp2wVv7gmkvRyA_cX).
+If you want the appropriate link to the Udemy explanation of this, check it out [here](https://www.udemy.com/course/spring-hibernate-tutorial/learn/lecture/5809260#overview).